spatie/async/README.md

 ### Stopping a pool

-If you need to stop a pool, because thte task it was performing is complete, you can use the `$pool->stop()` method.
+If you need to stop a pool early, because the task it was performing has been completed by one of the child processes, you can use the `$pool->stop()` method.
 This will prevent the pool from starting any additional processes.

 ```php
 use Spatie\Async\Pool;